 - A pyramid scheme

 Nerium International Review: The Lawsuits

-For a company that has been in business for only 9 years, they have certainly racked up a lot of lawsuits.
-About 20 of them including the FTC which you can read about at this link.
+For a company that has been in business for only 9 years, they have certainly racked up many lawsuits—about 20 of them including the FTC, which you can read about at this link.

-A 2017 class-action lawsuit was filed and you can read the complaint at this link and to top it off, In 2016 the co-founder of Nerium, Dennis Windsor was relieved of his duties and dismissed from the company.
-He filed suit and so far Nerium lost about $500,000 in legal fees.
+A 2017 class-action lawsuit was filed, and you can read the complaint at this link, and to top it off, In 2016, the co-founder of Nerium, Dennis Windsor, was relieved of his duties and dismissed from the company.
+He filed suit, and so far, Nerium has lost about $500,000 in legal fees.

 Nerium International Review: The Complaints

-Even though Nerium International may be losing only paltry amounts of money, given its high annual revenue, there are still complaints about the products.
-The FTC has about 100 complaints filed over the years and the BBB has about 97.
+Even though Nerium International may be losing only paltry amounts of money, there are still complaints about the products given its high annual revenue.
+The FTC has about 100 complaints filed over the years, and the BBB has about 97.

 Is Nerium International Legitimate